LetsDNS/letsdns/docs/source/install.rst

 Installation
 ============

-The installation procss currently requires several steps.
-I recommend using a dedicated Python virtual environment.
 The following commands show how LetsDNS can be installed using a BASH compatible shell:

 .. literalinclude:: _static/bash-install